Nilady/nilady.github.io/_portfolio/project1.md

 ---
-title: Project Threads
+title: Redhill Games
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: Design Manager
-image: assets/img/portfolio/01-full.jpg
+image: assets/img/portfolio/redhill-whiteonred-full.webp
 alt: Shirts on a hanger

 caption:
-  title: Threads
+  title: Redhill Games
-  subtitle: Illustration
+  subtitle: Team Leadership, Facilitation, Coaching, Mentoring
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/redhill-whiteonred-thumbnail.tiff
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+At Redhill Games, I led, coached, and mentored a team of nine game designers and UX designers.
+I helped them shape their careers, take ownership of their growth, and navigate both everyday challenges as well as broader team dynamics.

+To support them, I worked closely with the team while also collaborating with clients.
+This allowed me to refine internal processes and improve communication to ensure a more effective and supportive work environment.

 {:.list-inline}
-- Date: January 2017
+- Date: 2023 - 2024
-- Client: Threads
+- Client: Redhill Games
-- Category: Illustration
+- Category: Team Leadership, Facilitation, Coaching, Mentoring